Dental inlays and onlays

 Why choose inlays and onlays?

 Inlays and onlays are made to bond into or onto the tooth to repair it and allow it to function correctly.
-These restorations eliminate a smaller portion of the natural tooth structure required for dental crowns but provide a better repair than a large filling may.
+These restorations eliminate a smaller portion of the natural tooth structure required for dental crowns but provide a better repair than a large filling.
 During a consultation visit and evaluation, patients will be educated about their options for tooth repair and might want to consider the advantages that ceramic inlays and onlays have.

 What can I expect from the inlay or onlay process?